Warwick Symposium on Parish Research

 For programmes of past Parish Symposia please click here.

-The 2012 Symposium 'Parish Studies Today' will take place from 25-27 May 2012 (Friday evening to Sunday afternoon) at Scarman House on the central campus of the University of Warwick.
+The 2012 Symposium 'Parish Studies Today' took place from 25-27 May 2012 (Friday evening to Sunday afternoon) at Scarman House on the central campus of the University of Warwick.

-The event will feature plenary papers by Martin Crampin, Chris Dyer, John Harper and Penny Roberts; some 60 research/project presentations by a wide range of individuals/organizations, several workshops as well as stalls highlighting different parish-related initiatives.
-The call for participation closed on 15 December 2011 and no further paper/panel proposals can be accepted.
+The event featured plenary papers by Martin Crampin, Chris Dyer, John Harper and Penny Roberts; some 60 research/project presentations by a wide range of individuals/organizations, several workshops as well as stalls highlighting different parish-related initiatives.
+Further information appears here.

 If you would like to get involved in the 'Warwick Network for Parish Research' or if you would like us to publicise information on your parish-related projects/events, please contact one of the organizers: Beat Kümin, Peter Marshall or Penny Roberts.